gakalmar/Notes/55_DevOps_CICD_Jenkins.md

             - choose `secret text`
             - `Secret` should be the token
             - `ID` and `description` should be what was under `note`, so `helloworld-node`

     - We first need to make our pipeline accessible externally:
         - Install ngrok if using the first time: `curl -s https://ngrok-agent.s3.amazonaws.com/ngrok.asc | sudo tee /etc/apt/trusted.gpg.d/ngrok.asc >/dev/null && echo "deb https://ngrok-agent.s3.amazonaws.com buster main" | sudo tee /etc/apt/sources.list.d/ngrok.list && sudo apt update && sudo apt install ngrok`
         - Add auth token from here: https://dashboard.ngrok.com/get-started/your-authtoken
             - eg. `ngrok config add-authtoken $YOUR_AUTHTOKEN`
         - Start ngrok: `ngrok http 8080` (the port should be the same as you set up your Jenkins)
+            - **THIS NEEDS TO BE UPDATED EVERY TIME!**:
+                - GitHub webhook: add the new forwarding address to the webhook!
         - Once running, open the address below the web address (the one that's being forwarded!), so you open jenkins throught the new route
     - Go under your GitHub repo's settings / webhooks:
         - Add webhook: